redux-effects/redux-effects/Readme.md

   * [declarative-promise](https://github.com/redux-effects/declarative-promise)

 But it is important to understand that ultimately these libraries just produce simple plain JS objects as described above, and you are totally free to create your own composition interfaces that behave exactly the way you want if you don't like these.
 There is nothing magical going on.

-## Benefits

-  * Trivial isomorphism.
-If your effect middleware is isomorphic, your app is isomorphic.
-  * Powerful meta-programming facilities (e.g. request caching)
-  * More testable code
-  * Better insights into what is happening in your application (e.g. logging effects)
-  * Better ability to serialize state

 ## Writing effectful middleware